wuyang1002431655/tango_with_django_19/manuscript/chapter7-forms.md

 ![Adding a new category to Rango with our new form.
 The diagram illustrates the steps involved.](../images/rango-form-steps.png)

-> **note**
->
-> If you add a number of categories, they will not always appear on the
-> index page, that is because we are only showing the top 5 categories
-> on the index page.
-If you log into the Admin interface you should be
-> able to view all the categories that you have entered.
-To see what is
-> happening as you entered them in `rango/views.py` in `add_category()`,
-> you can get the reference to the category model object created from
-> `form.save()`, with `cat = form.save(commit=True)` and then print to
-> console the category and slug, with `print cat, cat.slug` to see what
-> is being created.
+I> ### Note
+I>
+I> If you add a number of categories, they will not always appear on the I> index page, that is because we are only showing the top 5 categories I> on the index page.
+If you log into the Admin interface you should be I> able to view all the categories that you have entered.
+To see what is I> happening as you entered them in `rango/views.py` in `add_category()`, I> you can get the reference to the category model object created from I> `form.save()`, with `cat = form.save(commit=True)` and then print to I> console the category and slug, with `print cat, cat.slug` to see what I> is being created.

 ### Cleaner Forms